ral9000/VibronicTrotterMCTDH/README.md

 - `std_trajectories` : a dictionary with keys being timestamps in femtoseconds, and values being the electronic state populations as propagated by the standard Hamiltonian.
 - `eff_trajectories` : same as for `std_trajectories`, but propagated by the Trotter effective Hamiltonian.
 - `error_trajectories` : a dictionary with keys being timestamps in femtoseconds, with values being the absolute magnitude of differences between electronic state populations propagated by the standard and Trotter effective Hamiltonian.

+If these dictionaries are empty, its likely that the MCTDH simulation has not been ran yet.

+# Dependencies

 1) Pennylane branch `product-formula-framework`: https://github.com/PennyLaneAI/pennylane/tree/product-formula-framework